 Managing cash flow when illness strikes

-No one can predict how the next few weeks or months are going to unfold as COVID-19 sweeps around the world.
-But as business owners, how you prepare for possible impact could make a difference in how the farm endures the outbreak.
+No one can predict how or when illness can strike.
+But as business owners, how you prepare for possible impact could make a difference in how the farm endures

 And faced with the possibility of restricted sales, curbed marketing and reduced staff due to the spread of coronavirus, cash flow on the farm may be restricted.